smerrillunc/llm_decisions/README.md

 - **Environment Variables:** Some scripts require `ACCELERATE_USE_FSDP=1` and `FSDP_CPU_RAM_EFFICIENT_LOADING=1` for efficient sharding and memory usage.
 - **Editing Questions:** Use the CLI tool to review and edit probing questions before running evaluations.
 - **Logs and Outputs:** All results, logs, and outputs are saved in the `trained_models/` and `results/` directories for later analysis.
+- **Script Names:** Always check the shell scripts for the current script names and order of execution, as these reflect the latest workflow.

 ---